Week in Review: Tech’s trashiest merger – TechCrunch

 - Tesla buys a startup

-Tesla has been arranging its efforts around robo taxies and its now making some acquisitions to bolster its presence.
+Tesla has been arranging its efforts around robo taxis and now is making some acquisitions to bolster its presence.
 See them all here.

 GAFA Gaffes